d60/twikit/README.md

 Rate Limits: [ratelimits.md](https://github.com/d60/twikit/blob/main/ratelimits.md)

 ## Contributing
-This project is currently in beta, and I would like to hear your thoughts and suggestions.
+I would like to hear your thoughts and suggestions.
 If you have any features you'd like to see added or encounter any issues, please let me know in the [issues](https://github.com/d60/twikit/issues) section.